kurtosis-tech/kurtosis/docs/docs/guides/how-to-local-eth-testnet.md

 ### Review

-In this section, you executed a command that directed Kurtosis to use the eth-network-package hosted remotely on GitHub to spin up a local Ethereum testnet within a Kurtosis enclave.
+In this section, you executed a command that directed Kurtosis to use the [`eth-network-package` hosted remotely on GitHub](https://github.com/kurtosis-tech/eth-network-package) to spin up a local Ethereum testnet within a Kurtosis [Enclave](https://docs.kurtosis.com/concepts-reference/enclaves/).
 Inside your enclave, you will find both "file artifacts" and "user services".

-The file artifacts in your enclave include all the data generated and utilized to bootstrap the EL and CL clients.
+The [File Artifacts](https://docs.kurtosis.com/concepts-reference/files-artifacts/) in your enclave include all the data generated and utilized to bootstrap the EL and CL clients.
 The data was created using the `prelaunch-data-generator` service built from this  [Docker image](https://github.com/ethpandaops/ethereum-genesis-generator)

 User services display all the containerized services operating in your enclave.
 You will notice that a single node, featuring both an EL client and a CL client, has been created.